 All elected Statutory Auditors are listed in the Register of Independent Auditors, except for the Chairwoman, and meet the requirements of current laws and the Bylaws, as well as the Code's independence requirements for Directors, applied, with the requisite adjustments to the Statutory Auditors.
 After appointment, the Board of Directors, acknowledging at the meeting of April 4, 2017 the statements made by the Statutory Auditors and the checks conducted by them with respect to independence, disclosed their results to the market.
-The Board of Statutory Auditors also performed that verification on the occasion of the meeting during which it reviewed the Company's Governance Report for 2017, with positive results, again reporting the results to the Board of Directors on the occasion of February 14, 2018 meeting.
+The Board of Statutory Auditors also performed that verification, which was successfully concluded, on the occasion of the meeting during which it reviewed the Company's Governance Report for 2017 and 2018, again reporting the results to the Board of Directors at the meetings held on February 14, 2018 and February 14, 2019.